ariya/FastLZ/README.md

 A simple file compressor called `6pack` is included as an example on how to use FastLZ.
 The corresponding decompressor is `6unpack`.

-FastLZ supports any standard-conforming ANSI C/C90 compiler, including the popular ones such as GCC, Clang, Visual Studio and even Tiny CC.
+FastLZ supports any standard-conforming ANSI C/C90 compiler, including the popular ones such as GCC, Clang, Intel C++ Compiler, Visual Studio and even Tiny CC.
 FastLZ works well on a number of architectures, from Intel/AMD (32-bit and 64-bit), ARM (32-bit and 64-bit), and MIPS.

 [![Build Status](https://dev.azure.com/ariyahidayat/OpenSource/_apis/build/status/ariya.FastLZ?branchName=master)](https://dev.azure.com/ariyahidayat/OpenSource/_build/latest?definitionId=22&branchName=master)